notthere-2023/Sustainability-of-OSS/README.md

 # openSourceSoftwareSustainability
-Collaborative research of  openSourceSoftwareSustainability, initiated by LXDAO.
+Collaborative research on sustainability of open source software, initiated by LXDAO.